 Many start-ups register as a ‘Private Limited Company’ as it is the most preferred form of entity for seed funding by Vc’s and investors.
 It is thus the most popular form of business entity in India.
 Read why is a Private Limited company more suitable for Startups who want to go for seed funding.

-One can start the Pvt Ltd company, with the minimum of 2 members and maximum of 200 members as per the Companies Act, 2013.
+One can start the Pvt Ltd company, with a minimum of 2 members and a maximum of 200 members as per the Companies Act, 2013.

 Minimum 2 directors are required for Pvt Ltd Company.
 Directors and the shareholders can be the same person.
 No mandatory qualifications are required for the appointment of directors.

 For Pvt Ltd Company, share capital of only Rs 1,00,000 is needed.

 The prospectus is a detailed document issued by the company which invites the public for the subscription of shares, debentures of a company.
 The issue of a prospectus is not required in Pvt.
 Ltd. Company.

 Statutory meeting of the members or filling of Report to the Register of Companies is not required.

 - In the Pvt Ltd Company, shares cannot be easily transferred unless other shareholders approved it.

 - The public is not allowed to buy the shares of Pvt Ltd Company.